MatteoArcari/Sort-Visualizer/README.md

 # Sort_Visualizer
-Animation of bubble sort and selection sort
+-Animation of bubble sort and selection sort

-Only works on linux
+-Only works on linux